-The images shown is just one wing chair that Carlos has re-upholstered using traditional methods and materials.
-In the images you are able to see the process involved in re-upholstery.
+The images shown are just one wing chair that Carlos has re-upholstered using traditional methods and materials.
+In the images, you are able to see the process involved in re-upholstery.